 A significant amount of body heat can be lost from your head and hands if not covered.
 For your head, a light cap with visor works well on mild days.

-Add a headband to cover your ears when it gets cooler, or switch to a wool or fleece cap and/or a balaclava if it gets really cold.
+- Add a headband to cover your ears when it gets cooler, or a wool or fleece hat.
+Wear a balaclava to protect your head and neck when temperatures dip.

-For your hands, use the same base layer/insulating layer/shell layer combination as you do for your body.
-As it gets warmer or colder, simply remove or add the layers.
+- For your hands, use a layering system: glove liners and windproof gloves or mittens.
+As it gets warmer or colder, simply remove or add layers.

 Socks and Gaiters for Cross-Country Skiing

-For the feet, a base layer (liner socks) and an insulating layer (wool or synthetic socks) are often used—your ski boots act as the shell layer.
-While thick socks can certainly be used to create more warmth, first be aware of how much space is available in your ski boots.
-Another smart option is to wear snow gaiters to prevent snow from sneaking down into the tops of your boots.
+For your feet, a base layer (liner socks) and an insulating layer (thin wool or synthetic socks) are often used—your ski boots act as the outer layer.
+While thick socks can certainly be used to create more warmth, be aware of how much space is available in your boots.
+Another option is to wear over-the-ankle gaiters to prevent snow from sneaking into your boots.

 Sun Protection for Cross-Country Skiing

 You need to protect yourself from both direct sunlight and reflective sunlight off the snow—even during a cloudy day.
-Wearing layers with complete skin coverage prevents sunburn as well as provides warmth and moisture wicking.
-Remember to wear sunglasses and regularly apply sunscreen as well (see the REI Expert Advice articles on The Ten Essentials and Choosing and Using Sunscreen for more information).
+Wearing layers with complete skin coverage prevents sunburn and helps provide warmth and moisture wicking.
+Remember to wear sunglasses and regularly apply sunscreen as well (see the REI Expert Advice articles on Sun Protection Clothing and Choosing and Using Sunscreen for more information).